casualcore/casual/middleware/common/documentation/maintainance.md

 # common

-Some maintainance discussions regarding `common`
+Some maintenance discussions regarding `common`

 ## name

-`common` does not really say anyting.
+`common` does not really say anything.
 I can live with it, but it's not optimal.

 One way of thinking about it is to have `common` (or another name) to be a _holder_ for _sub-components_ that are not a _real_ component, in a `casual` _component sense_.